CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Experiments

 \paragraph{Ablation Studies.}

 We perform an ablation study to isolate the effect of seed data.
 The results in Table~\ref{tab:seed_ablation_complete} demonstrate that its exclusion does not lead to a significant performance degradation.
 In certain scenarios, models trained exclusively on \ours-synthesized data achieve even superior performance.
 This further suggests that the varied and high-quality data synthesized by \ours provides a more effective training signal than the original seed set, which is inherently more limited in its diversity and scope.
-Complete results of ablation are in Appendix~\ref{app:ablation}.